The-Holy-Church-of-Terry-Davis/DAWN/README.md

 <img style="width:25%;" src="./Docs/logo.png" />

-# DAWN (Dotnet and JS Web Network)
+# DAWN (Dotnet and JS/PY Web Network)

-This is a webserver project written in JS and C#.
-The webserver itself is written entirely in C#, however, the frontend of the webserver is written in JS.
-JS also will help take care of deploying new DAWN applications.
+This is a webserver project written in JS/PY and C#.
+The webserver itself is written entirely in C#, however, the frontend of the webserver is written in JS/PY.
+JS/PY also will help take care of deploying new DAWN applications.

 DAWN must be ran as administrator on Windows.